Recognition of Prior Learning

 Previous studies and work experience may be taken into account in the completion of the curriculum without limitation, but it does not apply to final examinations and defending graduation papers.

-Annex 1 (taking courses into account)
+Annex 1 (taking courses/continuing education into account)*

 Annex 2 (taking work experience into account)*